• Sakhya (Combating Violence against Women) 1997-2003:

 • Arise (All Round Improvement in School Education – 2015-2021) :

-With the help of Tech Mahindra Foundation, we worked in four Zilla Parishad schools of Mulshi block.
+With the help of Tech Mahindra Foundation, we worked in four Zilla Parishad schools (District level government schools) of Mulshi block.
 Imparting constructivist pedagogies, strengthening of school committees and community extension are the domains of intervention to develop school as a fully functional institution.
-Katkari Khelghars were operational at these four villages and we have continued it even after the project ends.
+Katkari Khelghars (A place to play for Katkari children.
+Katkaris are a particularly vulnerable tribal community in the area.) were operational in at these four villages and we have continued it even after the project ended.

 • Hero’s Academy(working with youth – 2016-18):

--ITVS support enabled us to take ahead the work done during Samajhdar Jodidar project.
+ITVS (Independent television service) support enabled us to take ahead the work done during Samajhdar Jodidar (An understanding partner) project.
 A structured process of dialogue was implemented with youth groups for three months, in which they used to identify a task in the interest of women and girls in villages.
 Hero academy felicitated the youths on completion of task and award them a certificate.

 • Study on Female Genital Mutilation/cutting in India(2017-18):

--Few communities in India still practice female genital mutilation.
+Few communities in India still practice female genital mutilation.
 Speak out for FGM is a group working to raise awareness against it.
 Speak out for FGM and Manch conducted a study of survivors of FGM.
-It is supported by Maharashtra Foundation and Manion’s Daniel.
+It was supported by Maharashtra Foundation and Manion’s Daniel.

 Core program area and projects